ChloeWu1/rag-demo/README.md

 2. Install Miniconda

-   - Install Miniconda for the "Just Me" option
+   - Install Miniconda for the `Just Me` option
    - Verify the installation path in the environment variable
    ```
    C:\Users\"your_username"\miniconda3